prudhvi-12/Doctor-Appointment-Booking/README.md

 • Designed a Web Application to book a Doctor’s Appointment Online.

-• Used HTML,CSS to create a Front-end that supports actions such as creating an account, book Appointment, Cancel Appointment, list all Appointments, etc.
+• Used HTML,CSS to create a Front-end that supports actions such as Creating an account, Book Appointment, Cancel Appointment, list all Appointments, etc.

-• Used Php,MySql to store and retrieve the Customer’s Information from database.
+• Used PHP,MySQL to store and retrieve the Customer’s Information from database.